rlct1/gin/README.md

 ## Testing
 - An example of the validation data of this challenge is provided in the `datasets/ade20k/test` folder
-- Our trained model on the modified ADE20K dataset is also provided in the `checkpoints/gin` folder
+- Please download our trained model for this challenge [here](https://drive.google.com/file/d/1yOtMELWwTBc-PMSY69x1FH8D1anUN7tD/view?usp=sharing) (google drive link), and put it under `checkpoints/gin/`
-- For reproducing the test results for this challenge, please put all the testing images in the `datasets/ade20k/test` folder
+- For reproducing the test results for this challenge, please put all the testing images under `datasets/ade20k/test/`
 - You can test our model by typing:
 ```bash
 python test_ensemble.py --name gin